TEALSK12/apcsa-public/curriculum/README.md

   1. Use the lecture notes as given, but record the lecture for student viewing.

-  2. Where lecture activities have been suggested (_e.g._ think-pair-shares), consider embedding questions into your video as a Mix: https://mix.office.com/.
+  2. Where lecture activities have been suggested (_e.g._ think-pair-shares), consider embedding questions into your lesson plans.

   3. Save class competitions for in-class, and leave reading and easy Practice-it, self check, and worksheet exercises for home review.